myxdvz/booktree/README.md

 ## Disclaimers

-* It should work seamlessly on recent MAM books : single file or multi-file book under a single book folder
+* It should work seamlessly on any single file or multi-file book under a single book folder
 * The script may not immediately work on older, multibook collections >> set multibook = true
 * The script may not immediately work on Multi-CD books
 * Hard linking will only work if the source and target paths are on the same volume